johnw86/john-walker/content/post/site-technologies.md

 ## Early impressions

-I was certianly impressed with the speed in which I managed to go from no website to a new themed blog all deployed in just over an hour.
+I was certainly impressed with the speed in which I managed to go from no website to a new themed blog all deployed in just over an hour.
 For anyone like me who is looking to put a basic blog together, which they want to write content in Markdown, I don't think you can't really go wrong with HUGO.

 {{< tweet 888407323038842880 >}}